2672477/PlantPal/plantpal-journal_bhavesh.md

 # NOTE: The remaining journal entries are of my teammate, thus are not included in my journal as fallout takes both together in one.
+Also, I have included a random project(modular_navigator) in my hackatime as 3 hrs are required before submitting.
+PLS DO NOT CONSIDER THOSE HRS.
+I DO NOT WANT TO GET FLAGGED BY @FRAUD SQUAD.
+I have taken permission from Horizons team to do this.
+Thank you!
 ## Total time spend
 ### FALLOUT HRS-37.9 hrs
 ### HACKATIME HRS-0.9